dmarkrollins/sequent/README.md

 ## Sequent Retrospectives V1.1

-Taking your teamperature every week is a great way to measure know how things are going with the group of people you spend most of your time with.
+Taking your teamperature every week is a great way to measure how well things are going with the group of people you spend most of your time with.

 PRs are welcome.